top of page

 Financial Assistance

-Once enrolled in our program, we can help you get to that job interview, help cover childcare or rent, and help with the cost of groceries while we get you further support and resources from larger organizations.
+Once you are enrolled in our program, we can assist you with transportation to job interviews, cover childcare costs, and help with grocery expenses.
+At the same time, we connect you to further support and resources from larger organizations.

 Resource Connections